lawrencemulders/cryptoapp/README.md

-(1) Threading to improve performance for I/O bound operations when making HTTP requests (2) Apply NLP models to determine a sentiment score per crypto (3) Performing API calls for specific use cases (see main.py)
+(1) Threading to improve performance for I/O bound operations when making HTTP requests (2) Apply NLP models to determine a sentiment score per crypto (3) Performing API calls for specific use cases (see main.py) (4) Allowing for scheduled emailing based on a container (Docker) and launchd (macOS-specific)

 Upcoming iterations:
 (1) Review Hugging Face for further metrics
-(2) Enable local tasks
-(3) Expand stock API use cases
+(2) Expand stock API use cases
-(4) Allow for modifying the excel to keep track of historical progress
+(3) Introduce a website to allow for a user-friendly installation guide

 # Env File